 This tragi-comedy is one of the plays we know Shakespeare worked with a collaborator on -- John Fletcher -- and is based on Chaucer´s Knight´s Tale.
 This revised edition includes a new introductory essay bringing the edition up-to-date in terms of both the play´s performance and critical history, and in particular with current thinking about the nature of Shakespeare´s collaboration with other playwrights.
 As scholars have begun to discover more about this aspect of his career, interest in the play has grown.
 This revised edition is ideal for undergraduate study, offering on-page annotations to the play text as well as a lengthy, illustrated introduction.

 This major new edition of Shakespeare´s greatest tragedy of love argues that that play is ultimately Juliet´s.
 The play text is expertly edited and the on-page commentary notes discuss issues of staging, theme, meaning and Shakespeare´s use of his sources to give the reader deep and engaging insights into the play.
 The richly illustrated introduction looks at the play´s exceptionally beautiful and complex language and focuses on the figure of Juliet as being at its centre.
-Rene Weis discusses the play´s critical, stage and film history, including West Side Story and Baz Luhrmann´s seminal film Romeo + Juliet.
-An authoritative edition from a leading scholar giving the reader a penetrating and wide-ranging insight into this ever popular play
+René Weis discusses the play´s critical, stage and film history, including West Side Story and Baz Luhrmann´s seminal film Romeo + Juliet.
+This is an authoritative edition from a leading scholar, giving the reader a penetrating and wide-ranging insight into this ever popular play.